 Its base is capable of supporting a 13-pound aluminum platter which is driven by a brushless DC motor.
-The Parabolica is expected to approach the speedy milestones of the Monaco 2.0 despite the fact that it has opted for an internal speed controller rather than external speed box, thanks to some new specific design choices by Grand Prix Audio.
+The Parabolica is expected to approach the speedy milestones of the Monaco 2.0 despite the fact that it has opted for an internal speed controller rather than external speed box.